 Key Research Insights

-Adjusters spend the majority of their time on administrative tasks instead of expertise application
+Adjusters spend most of their time on administrative tasks (document chasing, data entry, status updates) instead of the complex judgment work only they can do

 Digital-native insurers processing simple claims in under 24 hours